ptonner/growth_data_db/README.md

 # popmachine

+Storage of microbial population growth data with python.

 ![alt text](popmachine.png "popmachine")

-Storage of microbial population growth data.

 ## What is popmachine?
 popmachine provides organization of your population growth data that: